 - Rapid muscle growth: Unusually fast muscle gain serves as a hallmark of steroid use, as the body responds dramatically to elevated testosterone levels.
 This rapid increase in muscle mass occurs within just a few weeks of starting steroids and creates a cycle of dependency as users chase further physical changes.

-- Fluid retention: Anabolic steroids significantly alter the balance of electrolytes and water in the body, as well as impact how the body processes and stores carbohydrates, proteins, fats, and glucose, as studied by University Hospitals titled “Understanding Steroid-Related Weight Gain.”
+- Fluid retention: Anabolic steroids significantly alter the balance of electrolytes and water in the body, as well as impact how the body processes and stores carbohydrates, proteins, fats, and glucose.
 These physiological changes lead to symptoms such as fluid retention, an increase in appetite, and the accumulation of fat, particularly noticeable in areas like the face, neck, and abdomen.
 This symptom appears relatively quickly and leads to discomfort and potential complications, heightening the need for user awareness.

 - Hair loss or thinning: Excess testosterone from steroid use leads to premature hair loss, particularly in males.
-Testosterone produces a hormone called dihydrotestosterone, which is responsible for balding in both males and females, as studied by Skin Kraft titled “The Link Between Testosterone And Hair Loss In Men And Women.”
-Hair loss manifests gradually and is highly distressing for users, impacting self-image and reinforcing the cycle of addiction.
+Testosterone produces a hormone called dihydrotestosterone, which is responsible for balding in both males and females.

 The psychological signs and symptoms of anabolic steroid addiction are: